Erik Anders Nelson

 Katherine has been fascinated with engineering and design since childhood.
 Her early interest lead her to complete undergraduate in Civil Engineering and graduate degree in Construction Engineering at Cornell University in Ithaca, NY.
 When not engaged in engineering and design work, Katherine is active in her community.
 She volunteers at the Providence Public Library and the Boston Children’s Hospital Rooftop Garden.
 She is a lector at the Cathedral of Saints Peter and Paul and helps tutor immigrants to pass the United States citizen exam through the Diocese of Providence.
 Katherine also ushers at Trinity Rep and The Gamm Theatre; she recently helped the latter move to their new building.
 Katherine considers herself a definite geek and loves reading, writing, gaming, crafting, costuming, live theater, and traveling.

 Yuran was born in Cape Verde, an archipelago located on the west coast of Africa; he immigrated to this country with his family at the age of fourteen.
 He earned his bachelor’s degree in Civil Engineering from the University of Massachusetts Dartmouth.
-He enjoys working at Structures Workshop because it is an innovative firm that cares about design and client goals.
+He enjoys working at Structures Workshop because it is an innovative firm that cares about design and clients.
 In addition to engineering, Yuran is very passionate about fitness and health.
 He enjoys playing soccer and being around his family and friends.
 Yuran’s ultimate life goal is to give back to his homeland by using his engineering skills to improve building design and infrastructure.